swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 First we need the channel of key events that manipulate the menu.
 If the user is in the middle of menu selection we need to override the behavior of the tab key.
+We are able to detect this via `allow-tab?` which is an atom, a tiny bit of necessary mutable state.
+This is `:selection-state` option in `autocompleter*` that we bang on.

 ```
 (defn html-menu-events [input menu allow-tab?]